Godolphin HouseHelston, Cornwall

 Notes for guests

-Heating: Gas central heating electricity and logs included in rental.
+Heating: Gas central heating and electricity included in rental.
+Logs are available for £20 for the duration of your stay.

 Garden: Enclosed private garden, with lawns.